datacarpentry/python-ecology-lesson/01-starting-with-data.md

 We can automate the process above, using Python programming.
 It's efficient to spend time building the code to perform these tasks because once it's built, we can use it over and over on different datasets that use a similar format.
 This makes our methods easily reproducible.
 We can also easily share our code with colleagues and they can replicate the same analysis.

 # Reading Data Using Pandas CSV
-We will begin by locating and reading our survey data.
-The data are in CSV format.
+We will begin by locating and reading our survey data which are in CSV format.
 We can use Pandas `read_csv` function to pull the file directly into a [DataFrame](http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe).

 ##So What's a DataFrame?

-A dataframe is a 2-dimensional data structure that can store data of different types in columns.
-It is similar to spreadsheets or SQL tables or the `data.frame` in R. It can store a mix of data types, including characters, integers, floating point values, factors and more.
+A DataFrame is a 2-dimensional data structure that can store data of different types (including characters, integers, floating point values, factors and more) in columns.
+It is similar to spreadsheets or SQL tables or the `data.frame` in R.

-Let's read the `surveys.csv` file into a python Pandas DataFrame.

 First, let's make sure the python Pandas library is loaded.
 We will import Pandas using the nickname `pd`.
-Each time we use a pandas function, like `read_csv`, we will only have to type pd instead of the full name, pandas.
-We will also import the `os` library to make sure our working directory is set properly.

 ```python
 import pandas as pd